microsoft/semantic-kernel/docs/decisions/00NN-vector-search-design.md

 See the [Interface](#interface) section above for a description of this option.

+Pros:

-The benefit is that it can support multiple query types, each with different options.
+- It can support multiple query types, each with different options.
-It's easy to add more query types in future without it being a breaking change.
+- It is easy to add more query types in future without it being a breaking change.

+Cons:

-The drawback of this option is that any query type that isn't supported by a connector implementation will cause an exception to be thrown.
+- Any query type that isn't supported by a connector implementation will cause an exception to be thrown.

 ### Option 2: Vector only

-Only allow searching by vectors in the abstraction.

-The benefit is that the user doesn't need to know which query types are supported by which vector store connector types.
+The abstraction will only support the most basic functionality and all other functionality is supported on the concrete implementation.
 E.g. Some vector databases do not support generating embeddings in the service, so the connector would not support `VectorizableTextSearchQuery` from option 1.
-The connector will therefore throw when the user calls it with such a query, unless we layer an embedding decorator on top of the connector, which generates an embedding automatically on the client side.

-The drawback of this option is that the abstraction does not support this scenario where a vector search is done using text that will be vectorized in the service.
-Adding support for this later would be a breaking change.
+Pros:

+- The user doesn't need to know which query types are supported by which vector store connector types.

+Cons:

+- Only allows searching by vectors in the abstraction which is a very low common denominator.

 ```csharp
 interface IVectorSearch<TRecord>